alphagov/notifications-tech-docs/source/documentation/_limits.md

 ## Service limits

 There are limits for the number of messages sent per day.
 These limits differ depending on the service status and type, and the API key type.
+Limits reset at midnight.

 |Service status|API Key Type|Service type|Daily limit|
 |:---|:---|:---|:---|